-MODEL TRAINING CURRICULUM AND REQUIRED TRAINING FOR CERTAIN SCHOOL DISTRICT PEACE OFFICERS AND SCHOOL RESOURCE OFFICERS
+REQUIRED TRAINING FOR SCHOOL DISTRICT PEACE OFFICERS AND SCHOOL RESOURCE OFFICERS

-A school district that commissions a school district peace officer or at which an SRO provides law enforcement must adopt a policy requiring the officer to complete education and training programs regarding child and adolescent development and psychology; positive behavioral interventions and support, conflict resolution techniques, and restorative justice techniques; de-escalation techniques and techniques for limiting the use of force, including the use of physical, mechanical, and chemical restraints; the mental and behavior health needs of children with disabilities or special needs; and mental health crisis intervention.
+A school district that commissions a school district peace officer or at which a SRO provides law enforcement must adopt a policy requiring the officer to complete education and training programs regarding child and adolescent development and psychology; positive behavioral interventions and support, conflict resolution techniques, and restorative justice techniques; de-escalation techniques and techniques for limiting the use of force, including the use of physical, mechanical, and chemical restraints; the mental and behavior health needs of children with disabilities or special needs; and mental health crisis intervention.
+A school district police officer or an SRO must also complete 16 hours of active shooter training.
+Similarly, 16 hours of active shooter training is required for an officer's continuing education for any 24-month training cycle starting Sept.
+1, 2023.

 A school district peace officer or an SRO must complete the training within 180 days of the officer's commission by or placement in the district or a campus of the district.

-- Requiring employee training - Increasing the workload of existing employees - Purchasing additional supplies, equipment, technology, or programs
+- Requiring employee training - Increasing the workload of existing employees - · Additional training or continuing education costs

-Texas Education Code § 37.0812 Texas Occupations Code §§ 1701.262-.263
+Texas Education Code § 37.0812 Texas Occupations Code §§ 1701.262-.263, 0325

-INSTRUCTION REGARDING INTERACTION WITH PEACE OFFICERS
+INSTRUCTION REGARDING INTER-ACTION WITH PEACE OFFICERS

-The SBOF and Texas Commission on Law Enforcement (TCOLE) must enter into a memorandum of understanding that establishes each agency's respective responsibilities in developing instruction, including curriculum and instructional modules, on proper interaction with peace officers during traffic stops and other in-person encounters.
+The SBOE and Texas Commission on Law Enforcement (TCOLE) must enter into a memorandum of understanding that establishes each agency's respective responsibilities in developing instruction, including curriculum and instructional modules, on proper interaction with peace officers during traffic stops and other in-person encounters.
 The instruction must include information regarding the role of law enforcement and the duties and responsibilities of peace officers; a person's rights concerning interactions with peace officers; proper behavior for civilians and peace officers during interactions; laws related to questioning and detention by peace officers, including any law requiring a person to present proof of identity to a peace officer, and the consequences for a person's or officer's failure to comply with those laws; and how and where to file a complaint against or a compliment on behalf of a peace officer.
 In developing the instruction, the SBOE and TCOLE may consult with any interested party, including a volunteer work group convened for the purpose of making recommendations, and local law enforcement agencies, driver training schools, and the community regarding the instruction.